ashutosh24sharma/SQL_DATAWAREHOUSE/README.md

 │   └── gold/                  # Scripts for creating analytical models
 ├── tests/                     # Test scripts and quality files ├── README.md                  # Project overview and instructions
-├── LICENSE                    # License information for the repository ├── .gitignore                 # Files and directories to be ignored by Git └── requirements.txt           # Dependencies and requirements for the project
+└── requirements.txt           # Dependencies and requirements for the project
 ```